mjang/documentation-theme-jekyll/_docs/sdks/nodejs.md

 > **Sample App** <br>
 > To get started pull the sample app from Github and follow the instructions in the github repo. <br><br>
-> <a href="https://github.com/ForgeCloud/app-sdk" class="btn btn-secondary">{% octicon mark-github" %}Clone from Github</a>
+> <a href="https://github.com/ForgeCloud/app-sdk" target="_blank" class="btn btn-secondary">{% octicon mark-github" %}Clone from Github</a>
 {: .plain-blockquote}

 <br/>

 #### Running the Sample App
 The node sample app will use the OAuth 2.0 confidential client flow (web app).
 An Authorization Code is exchanged for a token.
 Your app must be able to securely store and transmit information.
-Check out the section on [client types](#) to lean more about which authorization flow to use.
+Check out the section on [app types]({{ site.baseurl }}/overview/app-integration/) to lean more about authorization flows.

 #### Steps